Sustainable Urban Planning: What It Is and How It Can Be Done

 Sustainability is a concept wherein a population’s present needs are addressed without compromising the future generations’ quality of life.
 This practice encourages government and municipal decision-makers to give equal consideration for the progression of both present and future generations as they plan new communities.

-As such, sustainable cities are designed with long-term environmental and social impacts in mind, so that citizens can enjoy a high quality of life even as the population rises.
-This stands as opposed to poorly designed urban areas, which suffer from environmental issues and poor air and water quality, as they are ill-equipped to sustain large amounts of people.
+As such, sustainable cities are designed with long-term environmental and social impacts in mind so that citizens can enjoy a high quality of life even as the population rises.
+This is in contrast to poorly designed urban areas, which suffer from environmental issues and poor air and water quality and are ill-equipped to sustain large numbers of people.

-To illustrate, our article on Vauban, Germany demonstrates how urban planning can be beneficial for the community.
-Case in point: every structure in the German town either produces similar or greater amounts of energy as compared to their total energy consumption.
+Our article on Vauban, Germany, illustrates how urban planning can benefit the community.
+Case in point: every structure in the German town either produces similar or greater amounts of energy compared to its total energy consumption.

-The urban planning techniques of “filtered permeability” and "fused grid" were implemented in the design of the municipality of Vauban.
+The urban planning techniques of “filtered permeability” and "fused grid" were implemented in the municipality of Vauban's design.
 These urban planning terms refer to a town design of connected streets throughout the town, as well as plenty of pedestrian and bike paths.
-Urban planning led to a city layout in Vauban which lends itself to cycling as the primary mode of transit.
+Urban planning led to a city layout in Vauban that lends itself to cycling as the primary mode of transit.

 How Can Communities Create Sustainable Urban Areas?